javacc/javacc/docs/faq.md

 ## <a name="footnotes"></a>Footnotes

-<a name="footnote-1">1.</a> Another way of looking at it is that JavaCC is of little help in this regard.
+1. <a name="footnote-1"></a>Another way of looking at it is that JavaCC is of little help in this regard.
 However, if you want to produce trees there are two tools, based on JavaCC, that are less flexible and more helpful, these are JJTree and JTB (see [JJTree and JTB](#jjtree-and-jtb)).

-2. JavaCC's terminology here is a bit unusual.
+2. <a name="footnote-2"></a>JavaCC's terminology here is a bit unusual.
 The conventional name for what JavaCC calls a *token type* is *terminal* and the set of all token types is the *alphabet* of the EBNF grammar.

-3. It is also an idea that leaves some open questions.
+3. <a name="footnote-3"></a>It is also an idea that leaves some open questions.
 What should the token manager do if the parser would accept either an `A` or a `B`?
 How do we write a parser for a language with reserved words?

-4. This example is taken from `examples/JJTreeExamples/eg4.jjt`
+4. <a name="footnote-4"></a>This example is taken from `examples/JJTreeExamples/eg4.jjt`

 Your maintainer inspected it carefully before copying it into another `.jjt` file.
 As testing revealed, it is not, however, correct.
 My first attempt to fix it also proved wrong.
 All of which shows that even the experts can be befuddled by complex regular expressions, sometimes.
 Can you spot the error?